 The Gun Violence Archive is a nonprofit that was funded by philanthropist and open government advocate Mike Klein.

 Analysis / Bias

 In review, the Gun Violence Archive records incidents of gun violence and gun crime.
-According to their methodology page they “utilize automated queries, manual research through over 2,500 sources from local and state police, media, data aggregates, government and other sources daily.
+According to their methodology page, they “utilize automated queries, manual research through over 2,500 sources from local and state police, media, data aggregates, government, and other sources daily.
 Each incident is verified by both initial researchers and secondary validation processes.
-Links to each incident are included in the incident report to provide further information on each incident for researchers, advocate groups, media and legislative interests.
-The incident reports provide a starting point for researchers, media and legislative interests to add texture to our raw data.”
+Links to each incident are included in the incident report to provide further information on each incident for researchers, advocacy groups, media, and legislative interests.
+The incident reports provide a starting point for researchers, media, and legislative interests to add texture to our raw data.”

-In general, GVA simply reports incidents of gun violence, however pro-second amendment and right leaning groups have criticized them as “gun control activists.”
+In general, GVA reports incidents of gun violence; however, pro-second amendment and right-leaning groups have criticized them as “gun control activists.”
 GVA does not state a position on gun control.
 However, founder Mark Bryant left the NRA several years ago and criticizes them for changing from more of a “marksmanship and gun safety organization than the political powerhouse it has morphed into today.”

-Overall, we rate the Gun Violence Archive Left-Center Biased and High for factual reporting due to proper sourcing and for being a credible information source for fact checkers.
-(D. Van Zandt 3/24/2019)
+Overall, we rate the Gun Violence Archive Left-Center Biased and High for factual reporting due to proper sourcing and as a credible information source for fact-checkers.
+(D. Van Zandt 3/24/2019) Updated (12/09/2022)

 Last Updated on May 24, 2023 by Media Bias Fact Check